Criticality and Rigidity of Dissipative Discrete Time Crystals in Solids: Phase transition and criticality

 In the long-time limit, the entire phase diagram for $\mtc$ is shown in Fig.~\ref{fig:4tran}(a) on the $T$-$\tau$ plane.
 Interestingly, there are two separated DTC regions, and $\mtc$ exhibits the second-order (continuous) transition at the phase boundaries.
 Whereas the phase transition occurs once as $T$ varies with $\tau$ fixed, it does twice as $\tau$ changes for constant $T$ (i.e., reentrance of the DTC phase).
 This reentrant transition by $\tau$ is absent in equilibrium and thus an essentially nonequilibrium phenomenon.
 Closely looking into the order parameter, we find that the critical exponents for the transition in the $T$ and $\tau$ directions are both 1/2:

 respectively, in the vicinity of the phase transition.
 These behaviors are shown in Figs.~\ref{fig:4tran}(b) and (c) for representative parameters $\tau=2$ and $T=0.2$.

-The breakdown of DTC for the medium $\tau$ is due to a competition between the pulse interval and the memory time.
-To intuitively understand this, let us first consider the two limits of $\tau\rightarrow\infty$ and $0$.
-For $\tau \rightarrow \infty$, although the spin is disturbed just after a pulse is applied, it relaxes to an equilibrium stable point after a long time from the pulse because the memory time is finite (see Fig.~\ref{fig:illust}(c)).
-In contrast, for $\tau \rightarrow 0$, the pulse interval is so short that we can ignore the disturbance by the pulses, which leads to the relaxation to the equilibrium point as well.
-Therefore, in these limits, the transition temperature and criticality are equivalent to those in the thermal equilibrium of $H_0=-J\sum \sigma^z_i \sigma^z_j$.
-According to the mean-field theory in equilibrium, the transition occurs at $T_c=1$ in $\tau \rightarrow 0$ and $\infty$, which is consistent with Fig.~\ref{fig:4tran}(a).
-However, for the medium $\tau$ comparable with the memory time, the past memory affects the present time evolution significantly, and the $\pi$-pulses disturb the system, leading to the breakdown of the DTC.
+The breakdown of the DTC for the intermediate $\tau$ is due to a competition between the pulse interval $\tau$ and the other time scales, the memory time $O(1/\Lambda)$ and the inverse of the exchange interaction $O(1/J)$.
+To understand this intuitively, let us first consider the two limits of $\tau\rightarrow\infty$ and $0$.
+For $\tau \rightarrow \infty$, after the system is disturbed by each $\pi$-pulse at $t=n\tau$ ($n\in\mathbb{Z}$), it stays undisturbed longer than the memory time and relaxes back to an equilibrium state before another pulse is applied (see Fig.~\ref{fig:illust}(c)).
+In contrast, for $\tau \rightarrow 0$, the pulse interval is so short that the system cannot respond to the disturbance originating from the drive and the dissipation, which leads to the relaxation to the equilibrium state as well.
+Therefore, in these two limits, the transition temperature and criticality are identical to those in the thermal equilibrium of $H_0=-J\sum \sigma^z_i \sigma^z_j$.
+Based on the mean-field theory in equilibrium, the transition occurs at $T_c=1$ in $\tau \rightarrow \infty$ and $0$, which is consistent with Fig.~\ref{fig:4tran}(a).
+However, for the intermediate $\tau$ comparable with $O(1/\Lambda)$ and $O(1/J)$, the multiple time scales compete with each other, the dynamics is disturbed, and the DTC breaks down (see Appendix~\ref{secap:timescale} for detailed discussions).